Gas-turbine engine: Concept cars

-The first turbine-powered car built in the US was the GM Firebird I which began evaluations in 1953.
-While photos of the Firebird I may suggest that the jet turbine's thrust propelled the car like an aircraft, the turbine actually drove the rear wheels.
-The Firebird I was never meant as a commercial passenger car and was built solely for testing & evaluation as well as public relation purposes.
-Additional Firebird concept cars, each powered by gas turbines, were developed for the 1953, 1956 and 1959 Motorama auto shows.
-The GM Research gas turbine engine also was fitted to a series of transit buses, starting with the Turbo-Cruiser I of 1953.
+The first turbine-powered car built in the US was the GM Firebird I, which began evaluations in 1953.
+While photos of the Firebird, I may suggest that the jet turbine's thrust propelled the car like an aircraft, the turbine actually drove the rear wheels.
+The Firebird I was never meant to be a commercial passenger car and was built solely for testing & evaluation as well as public relations purposes.
+Additional Firebird concept cars, each powered by gas turbines, were developed for the 1953, 1956, and 1959 Motorama auto shows.
+The GM Research gas-turbine engine was also fitted to a series of transit buses, starting with the Turbo-Cruiser I of 1953.